 When an NITF file is opened, ArcGIS Pro builds an NITF layer to organize the contents of the NITF file into related data items.
 The data items provide you with a structured look at the file contents.
 This is expressed as an NITF layer, with each data type represented as NITF sublayers in which each sublayer, such as an image sublayer, in the NITF file can be activated and managed separately.

 By default, the NITF layer is listed in the Contents pane and is named based on the value in the NITF FTITLE field, which can be up to 80 characters.
 If the FTITLE field is not available, the label switches to the NITF file name.

-Each image segment is labeled with a three-part label showing the ICAT, IID1, and IID2 fields.
-All image segments in the NITF file are supported and listed in the Contents pane.
+Each image sublayer is labeled with a three-part label showing the ICAT, IID1, and IID2 fields.
+Each feature sublayer is labeled showing the SHAPE_USE field found in the Data Extension Segment (DES).
+All image and feature sublayers in the NITF file are supported and listed in the Contents pane.